-When I told Holly I wanted to make a wild duck pho, she smirked.
-“I think you should call it ‘phuk,'” she said.
+When I told Holly I wanted to make a wild duck pho, she smirked: “I think you should call it ‘phuk.'”
 Perfect!
-So I present to you my wild game version of that Vietnamese classic soup.
+So here ya go: My wild game version of that Vietnamese classic soup.
 And lemme tell ya, it is phuk-ing good!

 What’s more, pho is one or our favorite meals after a morning of duck hunting.
 It is warm, flavorful and very, very filling — if you order the gi-normous bowl, as I always do.
 The key is in the broth, which is sweet-smelling from ginger, star anise and other spices.
 You can’t make good pho without good broth.

 So I spent three hours making a lovely pho broth with my various bits.
 Two key things about pho broth: First, you do not roast the bones.
 Pho broth should be light.
 Second, it need body, which is why it is traditionally made with knuckle bones.
 My solution was to add duck feet, which have collagen in them to add body.
 Be sure to hack at them a few times with a cleaver or heavy knife to open them up to the broth.

 For you duck hunters out there, this is a perfect use for all the carcasses and giblets and feet you will collect.
 It should make you feel better about breasting out birds, too, because you can breast out a bird, skin it and then keep the remainder for this recipe.
 For non-hunters, you can easily do this with domestic duck or goose — but be sure to remove as much fat as you can, because pho broth is not supposed to be greasy; a little fat is good, but not great globs of it.